zokhcat/bwdm/README.md

 - [x] Aggregate the packet sizes to calculate bandwidth and display the data periodically
 - [x] Use cobra to setup a CLI
 - [ ] Develop the TUI using `tview/termbox-go` to show the chart version

+graph TUI to-do:

+- [x] I get x values from capture function
+- pass it to the graph widget
+- draw x and y axes
+- draw data points
+- set the labels of the graph